aspose-cells-cloud/Aspose.Cells-Products/cells/en/perl/conversion/txt-to-sxc/_index.md

 ---
 title: TXT to SXC Convert API for Perl
-description: Cloud APIs & SDKs for Microsoft Excel & OpenOffice Calc.
-Convert spreadsheet to other format file.
+description: Using Aspose.Cells Cloud SDK for Perl to convert TXT format file to SXC format file.
 url: /perl/conversion/txt-to-sxc/
 ---